 What do you need to run a quick-service restaurant or commercial kitchen?

-After going through the process of finalising your restaurant business plan, registering your business, acquiring licences, determining your financing and finding a location, you’re ready to take the next step and build out your space.
+After going through the process of nailing your restaurant business plan, registering your business, acquiring licenses, determining your financing, and finding a location, you’re ready to take the next step and build out your space.
 But where should you start and what are your options?

 Here is the Square checklist for some hardware and tools you may want to consider purchasing to get up and running.

 It can be easy to forget about these basics when you’re starting out and focused on fine-tuning your restaurant, but planning ahead will help your operations run smoothly while avoiding surprise expenses.